kwur/new-kwur-site/_posts/2009-05-16-atlanta-ga-insideout-full-length.md

 ---
 <div class="pf-content">
   <p>
-    From Augusta, Georgia via Los Angeles, California:<br />I posted the trailer for the Atlanta (but mostly Black Lips for better or worse) music documentary, &#8220;We Fun,&#8221; a little while back.
+    From Augusta, Georgia via Los Angeles, California:<br />I posted the trailer for the Atlanta (but mostly Black Lips for better or worse) music documentary, “We Fun,” a little while back.
   </p>

   <p>